buffalo-boomer/bootstrap-to-wordpress/README.md

 # bootstrap-to-wordpress
 Udemy-bootstrap to WordPress course

-Bootstrap to WordPress by Brad Hussey
+Bootstrap to WordPress build from Hudson Woomer

-Hope you enjoy the course :) Please leave a rating & review + share with your friends & colleagues.
+Hope you enjoy the repository :) Please leave a rating & review + share with your friends & colleagues.

 Sign up for free and check out more of our courses at: CodeCollege.ca

-Also, subscribe to my blog for a free 7-day freelancing crash course at: bradhussey.ca/subscribe

 Cheers & Happy Coding!
-Brad
+Hudson